OmegaStator/a7y18lte_customization/Custom recovery installation.md

 - Press Vol+ and Vol- simultaneously and plug in your phone to your computer

 On your computer, __this part will assume that you are on windows__
-- Install Samsung USB drivers (if they aren't already)
+- Install Samsung USB drivers (if they aren't already installed)
 - Download latest Odin version
 - Download November 2020 firmware, we reccomend using [Samfw](https://samfw.com/) as they don't ask a payment for older devices (unlike SamMobile)
 - Unpack the zip file
 - Open Odin
 - Select BL as the BL file you extracted
-- In settings, select "Bootloader update"
+- In the "settings" tab, select "Bootloader update"
 - Press start

 Once it finishes flashing, your phone will reboot, you can now follow the next steps